cern-cta/CTA/catalogue/cta-catalogue-schema-verify.1cta.md

 The tool checks the following items:

--   The schema matches the expected version
+-   Verify that the schema version matches the expected version
 -   Compare table names, column names and types
 -   Compare constraint names (except `NOT NULL` constraints in PostgreSQL)
 -   Compare index names